CMS Lite Frequently Asked Questions

 If your ministry program does not currently have any content in the Gov 2.0 infrastructure, please contact your GCPE Communications Director to initiate the process.

-If you will be creating/editing content in CMS Lite and do not currently have a license, a Service Request or an email should be submitted to the COS Service Desk; along with account coding and approval authority for the $5/month charge.
-Also include which Topic pages you will need access to so that your IDIR account can be added to the applicable security groups.
-Providing them with as much detail as possible, including your IDIR username, will expedite the process.
+If you will be creating/editing content in CMS Lite and do not currently have a license, a Service Request or an email should be submitted to the GCPE COS Service Desk.
+The request should be separate from any other requests and include the following:

-If you have successfully accessed CMS Lite application in the past, but are receiving an 'Error Initiating User Session' message, try closing your browser and reopening CMS Lite as it may be a temporary database connection issue.
-Contact the COS Service Desk if the problem persists.
+- If you have successfully accessed CMS Lite application in the past, but are receiving an 'Error Initiating User Session' message, try closing your browser and reopening CMS Lite as it may be a temporary database connection issue.
+Contact the GCPE COS Service Desk if the problem persists

 A maximum of eight Topics per Sub-theme may be configured for the current Gov 2.0 infrastructure and are typically defined during the consultation process with our Information Architect within COS.
 All net-new Level 3 topics (do not exist on the Production web server) must first be approved by the IA Working Group before the node can be added by a COS Site Administrator (via a Service Request).
 Provide details of which Sub-Theme the topic is to be added to and if it should appear in any specific order.